csharshtiwari/teacherhack-s/README.md

 ## 🖼️ Some glimps of the site

 ## Made by
-Aidan Hoang, Harsh Tiwari, Kanha Korgaonkar
+Aidan Hoang, Harsh Tiwari, Harsh Raikwar, Kanha Korgaonkar